example42/sai-suite/docs/summaries/testing-framework-ready.md

 ## Summary

 The saidata testing framework has been successfully implemented and tested.
-It's ready for use in both the sai-python and saidata repositories.
+It's ready for use in both the sai-suite and saidata repositories.

 ## What Was Built